rajinder-yadav/gazeall/README.md

 _Gazeall_ works both as a CLI tool and equally well running NPM scripts inside `package.json`.

 NPM Scripts can be run in parallel or synchronous mode.

-**Update**: I am currently considering adding support for watching process and doing something useful in this usage scenario.
-If you have ideas, open a issue labeled enhancements.
-Same applys for any other general ideas.

 ## Install